Dum Laga Ke Haisha: Plot

 Prem does not let Sandhya get off his back even after the race is over.
 He takes her back all the way to his house where they seal their love with a kiss.

 Cast

 Production

-The story of the movie is set in Haridwar and Rishikesh.
-Dum Laga Ke Haisha is the first Bollywood film to be entirely shot in the twin temple towns.
+Filming took place in Haridwar and Rishikesh.
+Dum Laga Ke Haisha is the first Hindi film to be entirely shot in the twin temple towns.
 The script of Dum Laga Ke Haisha was written in 2007, almost seven years before the release.

-Bhumi Pednekar was selected for the female lead, making this her debut film.
-The role required the actress to be overweight As a result, she gained 30 kg to land the role.
+Bhumi Pednekar was selected for the female lead, marking her debut as an actor.
+The role required the actress to be overweight.
+As a result, she gained 30 kg to land the role.

 Release

 The censor board muted the word "lesbian" and replaced four words in the film.
 The film had a platform release in India, opening on 775 screens.
 The film released in UAE on 23 April 2015.
 As of 20 March 2015, this film has not been released in North America or Europe.